nwsnate/SpeakOUT/README.md

 # SpeakOUT
+# WARNING!
+END OF SUPPORT
+### This project is no longer being maintained.
+There are many security vulnerabilities in this project's dependendencies.
+DO NOT RUN THIS CODE ON A PRODUCTION SERVER.
+You can fork the repo and fix the vulns if you want.
+Thank you.

 Welcome to SpeakOUT!
 We strive to be a space where people can comment, talk, and come together to solve or improve an issue.
 Keep reading to learn how to best use SpeakOUT.
 Email "salesn@catlin.edu" if you need anything.